 Race & the New Deal

-The New Deal excluded sharecroppers and tenant farmers from farming relief, though, perhaps to discriminate against minorities.
+The New Deal excluded sharecroppers and tenant farmers from farming relief, though, perhaps to discriminate against minorities, and African Americans complained of discrimination by the forenamed NRA.
 The New Deal also denied domestic servants (often minorities) the right to collective bargaining while granting that same right to most unions.
 And as we’ll see in a section below, the Second New Deal’s housing policy discriminated by charging minorities higher interest rates.
 FDR maintained racial segregation in the Civil Service (agency employees, postal workers, etc.), as initiated by Woodrow Wilson.
-Early Social Security was also at least incidentally racist (~35% of African Americans covered), though another problem was that migrant workers were harder to track.
-Beyond that, why would FDR and Congress go out of their way to marginalize Blacks and Hispanics?
+Also, early Social Security was at least incidentally racist, though another problem was that migrant workers, especially, were harder to track.
+The total number of Whites denied coverage was higher, but the proportion of minorities was higher (Social Security Administration):FDR’s administration made these decisions, not the Social Security Administration.
+Beyond the practical challenge of tracking mobile workers, why would FDR and Congress go out of their way to marginalize Blacks and Hispanics?
 To get Southern Democrats like Ellison “Cotton Ed” Smith of South Carolina and KKK-member Theodore Bilbo of Mississippi on board with the New Deal.
 Smith got his nickname by declaring that “cotton is king, and white is supreme” while Bilbo endorsed lynching Blacks who tried to vote.

 The key linchpins bridging the divide between FDR and Southern Democrats were Houston businessman Jesse Jones, who led the Reconstruction Finance Corporation, and fellow Texan John Nance Garner (above), who served as FDR’s vice-president for two terms (1933-1941).
 As former Speaker of the House, “Cactus Jack” Garner could navigate Capitol Hill.
 While staunchly anti-union, Garner spearheaded the FDIC bank bill against FDR’s initial objections.